Mwai Kibaki: Swearing in

 Kibaki's swearing in marked the end of four decades of KANU rule, the party having ruled Kenya since independence.
 Moi, who had been in power for 24 years, began his retirement.

 Leadership style

-President Kibaki's style was that of a low key publicity averse but highly intelligent and competent technocrat.
+President Kibaki's style was that of a quiet, publicity-averse, but highly intelligent and competent technocrat.

-He, unlike his predecessors, never tried to establish a personality cult; never had his portrait on every unit of Kenya's currency; never had all manner of streets, places, and institutions named after him; never had state sanctioned praise songs composed in his honour; never dominated news bulletins with reports of his presidential activities - however routine or mundane; and never engaged in the populist sloganeering of his predecessors.
+Unlike his predecessors, he never tried to establish a personality cult; never had his portrait on every unit of Kenya's currency; never had all manner of streets, places, and institutions named after him; never had state sanctioned praise songs composed in his honour; never dominated news bulletins with reports of his presidential activities - however routine or mundane; and never engaged in the populist sloganeering of his predecessors.

 His style of leadership gave him the image of a seemingly aloof, withdrawn technocrat or intellectual and made him seem out of touch with the street, and his seemingly hands-off leadership-by-delegation style made his governments, especially at the cabinet level, appear dysfunctional.